It's time for a more inclusive America, where everyone's voice is heard.

 What's on my ballot?

-In addition to the presidential election, there are thousands of local state and city positions and issues on the 2020 ballot.
+In addition to presidential elections, there are thousands of local state and city elections with positions and issues you can affect with your vote.
 You can make informed choices by exploring every candidate and referendum on your ballot with the help from our friends at BallotReady.

 How do I volunteer?